 To confirm the transfer to Self-Employment Allowance, a notification from the Department's IT System will be sent to the Participant confirming their upcoming Small Business Coaching Commencement.
+The Provider must indicate in the Department's IT Systems if the Participant will be receiving Self-Employment Allowance.
+If yes, the Provider must enter the following details in the Department's IT Systems:

-- The Provider must indicate in the Department's IT Systems if the Participant will be receiving Self-Employment Allowance.
-If yes, the Provider must enter the following details in the Department's IT Systems: - the Participant's allowance details - the Participant's bank account details - the Participant's Tax File Number Declaration details.
+- the Participant's bank account details - the Participant's Tax File Number Declaration details.